-R' David took along his closest disciple, R' Yitzchak of Vorki, and traveled to the town.
-They reached it just in time for davening.
-Without even stopping to talk to anyone, they began praying along with the rest of the congregation.
-When they had finished praying, R' David ordered the coach and they traveled back.
+R' David took along his closest disci-There was a fierce controversy rag- ple, R'Yitzchak of Vorki, and traveled to I ing in a Jewish community.
+The en- the town.
+They reached it just in time tire town was split down the mid- for davening.
+Without even stopping dle.
+One half would not speak to the to talk to anyone, they began praying other half or if it did, it was only with along with the rest of the congregaharsh words and angry shouts.
+People tion.
+When they had finished praying, from neighboring villages heard about R' David ordered the coach and they in His heavens, He shall make peace anything.
+Why didn't you stay to speak to the people?
+What have we accomplished?
+Why are we returning al-